Matheus Jesus: Gamba Osaka (loan)

 On 7 March 2018, it was announced that Matheus Jesus would join Japanese side Gamba Osaka on loan from Santos for the 2018 season where he would be coached by his compatriot Levir Culpi.
 On 13 August 2018, his loan was cancelled.

 Portimonense (loan)

 On 31 August 2018, Matheus Jesus joined Portuguese side Portimonense on loan for the campaign.
 He would only appear in one match for the club before leaving in December.

 Oeste (loan)

 On 7 January 2019, Matheus Jesus was announced as one of Oeste's 17 signings for the 2019 season.
 He impressed during his time at Rubrão, scoring six goals and being the club's top goalscorer (and the second overall) in the 2019 Campeonato Paulista.

 Corinthians (loan)

 On 9 May 2019, Matheus Jesus agreed to a loan contract with Corinthians until December, with a fixed buyout clause and an arranged permanent deal until 2023.

+V-Varen Nagasaki

+On 17 August 2023, it was announced that Matheus Jesus signs with V-Varen Nagasaki.